cjvillar/CIS27/assignment_3/psuedo_task2.md

     define first value:
-        return the first element in the array define last value:
+        return the first element in the array

+    define last value:
         retrun last element in array

-    define lowest value:
+    define lowest value and location:
         loop through each element and compaire then for the smallest int

+    define highest value and location:
+        loop through each element and compaire then for the largest int

     define bubbleSort:
         implement bubble sort

-    define mean average:
+    define ouput mean average:
         implement mean average
-}

-main {
+main
-    create rand array with 1000 elements
-    loop menu with do while in main: create objects for each option
-    accept user input
+create rand array with 1000 elements loop menu with do while in main: create objects for each option accept user input
-    }